 After throwing the grenade, the man then fled, firing shots at protesters who gave chase and ultimately managing to leave the scene on the back of a motorcycle taxi.

-In the last couple of hours, photographs of his face have been plastered all over Thai news channels, so it’s likely he won’t be anonymous for much longer.
+In the last couple of hours, photographs of his face have been plastered all over Thai news channels, so it is likely he won’t be anonymous for much longer.

-Police also suspect he had several accomplices with him, and a search is on for them also.
+Police also suspect he had several accomplices with him, and a search is also on for them.